raphaelgatti/v2-ach-api-docs/source/includes/_customers.md

 | UnsupportedBank |The customer's bank is not supported by the IAV flow. |
 | RateLimitReached |The customer exceeded the max # of IAV attempts. |

-## List a Customer's funding sources
+## List funding sources for a customer

 Retrieve a list of funding sources that belong to a Customer.
 By default, all funding sources are returned unless the `removed` querystring parameter is set to `false` in the request.